 For example, registered nurse Tracy Hogg, in Secrets of the Baby Whisperer, recommends going in when your baby cries, picking her up for a quick reassurance, and then placing her back in the crib and leaving the room.
 Repeat as many times as necessary.
 “There are so many ways to do sleep training,” says Schneeberg.
 “It ultimately depends on parental preference, and it depends on the parent’s interpretation of the temperament of the child.”

 The Ferber method does not inevitably cause crying, either.
-Tears happen when a child who is dependent on external soothing — rocking, lullabies, comfort-feeding, cuddling, bouncing, or any of the other theatrics parents perform crib side — goes through the transition of becoming a child capable of falling, and staying, asleep on her own.
+Tears happen when a child who is dependent on external soothing — rocking, lullabies, comfort-feeding, cuddling, bouncing, or any of the other theatrics parents perform crib side — goes through the transition of becoming a child capable of falling asleep and staying asleep on her own.
 “You’re used to falling asleep with a pillow.
 What if the next time you woke, it was gone?
 You’d wonder, where the heck’s my pillow?
 And you’d try to find it so you could go back to sleep,” Schneeberg says.
 The same is true for an infant who is used to being rocked to sleep and wakes up to find mom or dad gone.

 Every sleep training method — no cry sleep training, cry it out, and everything in between — works within this space of helping babies “find their pillows”.
-Whether we’re talking “cry it out” or “no cry,” the end goal is the same: to teach baby to be an independent sleeper, capable of falling asleep without parental assistance.
+Whether we’re talking “cry it out” or “no cry,” sleep training, the end goal is the same: to teach baby to be an independent sleeper, capable of falling asleep without parental assistance.
 Each variation of each sleep training method has its pros and cons, and none of them can promise your baby will never cry.
 Teaching babies to self soothe their way back to sleep is hard and rarely quick, but when it’s (finally) successful, everyone’s happier.